hyosung11/Launch-School/Courses/journal.md

 08:46 I want to schedule my interview assessment for next Friday, 20220218 in the morning.
 I will make a decision later today.
 It's a few minutes before a study session with Michael.
 I learn a lot from the study sessions with Deepak.

 10:20 Expecting call from Jen Spiegel at ChurnZero about written assessment.

+12:16 I don't know about that written assessment with ChurnZero.
+I just don't know.
+Can I make the API call and send it later?